Directly to the content

 • 1 measuring spoon of electrolyte mixture (e.g. LMNT or own mixture)

-• Optional: A splash of fresh lemon juice - alkalizing, refreshing, provides vitamin C.
+• Optional: A squeeze of fresh lemon juice – alkalizing, refreshing, provides Vitamin C.

 Supplementation: Nutrient stack for energy and cell health

-Now the body is ready to absorb - ideal for targeted micronutrients and molecular support.
-Here is my current stack, minimally adjusted depending on the phase of life:
+Now the body is receptive – ideal for targeted micronutrients and molecular support.
+Here's my current stack, slightly adjusted depending on the stage of life:

-Partner of this routine is MOLEQLAR, A real match with my philosophy.
+The partner in this routine is MOLEQLAR, A true match with my philosophy.

 Why all this?

 Because it works.
 Period.
-This routine is not a spiritual morning ceremony, nor is it a forced ritual.
-It is based on biological principles, studies and personal experience.
+This routine is neither a spiritual morning ceremony nor a forced ritual.
+It is based on biological principles, research findings, and personal experience..

 • Focused, calm, awake